raeesaa/document/CROSSREF_SEARCH_API.md

 where :funder_id corresponds to the id of funder the search is being performed for.

 Query parameters used:
-facet: Setting facet to 't' enables facet information in response
+- facet: Setting facet to 't' enables facet information in response
-rows: Number of results per request
+- rows: Number of results per request
-filter: Used for filtering results by specific field
+- filter: Used for filtering results by speciific field.
+Results are filtered by crossRef members

-The members sent in request as filter parameter were hardcoded in code.

 Example: